Lois Murphy’s Soon won the 2017 Aurealis Award for Best Horror Novel. Read on for our full review.

 Beauty in dire circumstances

 To write about such immense loss, isolation and dire circumstances with such beauty is a rare and enviable skill.
+One of the many passages in Soon I found uncommonly impactful:

 I’ve often been struck by the cruel indifference of nature, how it casually refuses to correspond to our moods and circumstances.
 Bad news can be accompanied by the most stunning weather, like being thumped with a perfumed glove….